skokec/DAU-ConvNet/README.md

 Current implementation is limited to using only the following settings:
  * `data_format = 'NCHW'`: only 'NCHW' format available in our C++/CUDA implementation
+ * number of input and output channels must be at least a multiple of 4
  * `stride = 1`: striding not implemented yet
  * `max_kernel_size <= 65`: due to pre-defined CUDA kernels max offsets are restricted to specific values:
    * `max_kernel_size <= 9` and `max_kernel_size <= 17`: most optimal kernel implementations